WayFind Teacher Assessment

-Get the data you need to understand how well your teachers grasp critical 21st century teaching skills.
-Use prescription and included curriculum to assign the right PD to the right teachers.
+Get accurate and meaningful data to understand how well your teachers grasp 21st century teaching skills.
+Use prescription and included curriculum to assign the right professional development to the right teachers.
 Identify teachers who excel to share their best practices and teaching strategies.
-All aligned to ISTE NETS-T standards.
+All aligned to the ISTE Standards-T.

 - Facilitate and Inspire Student Learning and Creativity